samuelbalogh/aws-cert-dva-c01/README.md

 The Kinesis Client Library is compiled into your application to enable fault-tolerant consumption of data from the stream.
 The Kinesis Client Library ensures that for every shard there is a record processor running and processing that shard.
 The library also simplifies reading data from the stream.
 The Kinesis Client Library uses an Amazon DynamoDB table to store control data.
 It creates one table per application that is processing data.

 There are two major versions of the Kinesis Client Library.
 Which one you use depends on the type of consumer you want to create.
-For more information, see Reading Data from Amazon Kinesis Data Streams.

 *Application Name*